 In the 1960s, when in my late teens, I began to like rhythm & blues music (Chuck Berry, Bo Diddley, Muddy Waters) then folk blues.
 Arising from that I began to like blues and boogie woogie piano (eg. Jimmy Yancey) then a pal at work introduced me to Oscar Peterson – the iconic Night Train album.
 That was it – I was hooked on jazz as a listener and began to go to lots of local gigs – mostly trad jazz but gradually more modern styles too.
-I had played guitar as a teenager, Shadows tunes mostly, but then I heard the great jazz guitarist George Barnes – the quartet with Ruby Braff.
+I had played guitar as a teenager, Shadows tunes and Chuck Berry style R&B, but then I heard the great jazz guitarist George Barnes – the quartet with Ruby Braff.
 I loved his playing, went out and bought a cheap jazz guitar and started again from scratch, trying to learn to play like Barnes, playing along with albums mostly.
 By then I was aged in my late 20s so I left it late to get started.

 After two or three years woodshedding some pals told a local jazz musician I played.
 This musician lived nearby – he was Clem Avery, a lovely person and player who became a father figure in my jazz development.
 Clem got me some 'sit ins' with local bands including Joe McMullen's Mainstreet Jazzmen, Hughie Aitchison's Cellarmen, Peter Gascoigne's Vieux Carre and Ronnie Young's Jazzmen.